RunPythonScript

 name: execute, type: Trigger

-This field triggers execution of the main portion of the passed script.
+When pressed, the main portion of the passed script is executed.

 Execute (init)